yonis-savary/sharp-php/Docs/core/object-array.md

 > This class data handling behavior is quite particular, when calling `$myArray->map($myFunction)`,
 > callbacks are not applied until you call `$myArray->collect()`, which return the new data

-Every functions above return a new `ObjectArray` instance with a new filter/transformer, which means that you can create copies
+Every methods above return a new `ObjectArray` instance with new filters/transformers, which means that you can create copies

 ```php
 $original = new ObjectArray([0,1,2,3,4,5]);